-- Protocol 1 Trust Boards must provide a strategic response to the call to care for creation which is embedded across the whole Trust and its schools. - Protocol 2 Trust and local Governing Boards must oversee the production and delivery of a carbon reduction plan for the School where this is requested by the Diocese as part of any Diocesan climate change strategy. - Protocol 3 Trust and local Governing Boards are responsible for ensuring that Schools engage in the ecological crisis through the lens of Catholic Social Teaching, providing an opportunity for pupils to develop their ideas on stewardship in a way that is hopeful and action-orientated, with an awareness that some pupils may suffer from eco-anxiety. - Protocol 4 Trust Boards should consider allocating one of their number as a Care for Creation lead and they should consider whether it would be appropriate to have a similar role in the School.
+- Protocol 1 Governing Boards must provide a strategic response to the call to care for creation which is embedded across the whole School. - Protocol 2 Governing Boards must oversee the production and delivery of a carbon reduction plan for the School where this is requested by the Diocese as part of any Diocesan climate change strategy. - Protocol 3 Governing Boards are responsible for ensuring that Schools engage in the ecological crisis through the lens of Catholic Social Teaching, providing an opportunity for pupils to develop their ideas on stewardship in a way that is hopeful and action-orientated, with an awareness that some pupils may suffer from eco-anxiety. - Protocol 4 Governing Boards should consider allocating one of their number as a Care for Creation lead and they should consider whether it would be appropriate to have a similar role in the School.